 - Corporate Social Responsibility (a commitment to the local community).

-If the Licensed individual leaves the role for which the licence is granted then they will lose that status and will no longer be eligible to own or occupy ‘Qualified’ housing.
+If the Licensed individual leaves the role for which the licence is granted, they will lose that status.
+They will no longer be eligible to own or occupy ‘Qualified’ housing.

 Businesses must be registered with the Companies Registry (Jersey Financial Services Commission).
-If you wish to form a Jersey ‘Limited’ company, a local professional service provider (with the correct permissions) will need to act on your behalf, as the business cannot be formed by someone resident outside of Jersey.
+If you wish to form a Jersey ‘Limited’ company, a local professional service provider will need to act on your behalf.
+This is because a business cannot be formed by someone resident outside of Jersey.
 You are also required to have a Jersey registered address for the business.